IsaacCavallaro/course_work/README.md

 # Layout

-- Each directory is seperated by the number of the week (Week 1 for example).
+- Each directory is seperated by the Term and then number of the week (Term 1 and Week 1 for example).

 - Within each directory, the content covered in that week is summarised.